fioprotocol/fiosdk_kotlin/README.md

 	2. Call the API Signed call with the fee

 # Creating your own FIO Private/Public Keys?
+> [!IMPORTANT]
+> Private key generation in the SDK is available only for testing purposes only.
+Do not generate private keys for production application using these methods.
+Instead pass securely generated private keys or seed phrase to the SDK constructor.
 The SDK provides FIO Key generation.
 Here are the key details, if the SDK is not used for Key Generation.

 FIO Keys use SLIP-235 for BIP-0044.